Caradoc: French romances

+Caradoc appears frequently in Arthurian literature.
+His wife, Tegau (teg: 'pretty'; eurfron: 'golden-breast'), is described as Caradoc's wife in the Livre de Carados (The Book of Caradoc) and Le Manteau Mal Taillé (The Badly Tailored Mantle), short stories dated to the end of the 12th century.

-In Arthurian legend, Caradoc is said to have been a knight of the Round Table during Uther Pendragon's time, but he joins other kings in rebellion when Arthur takes the throne.
-He is eventually reconciled with the young king and became one of his most trusted allies.
-Caradoc's wife, Tegau (teg: 'pretty'; eurfron: 'golden-breast'), is described as Caradoc's wife in the Livre de Carados (The Book of Caradoc) and Le Manteau Mal Taillé (The Badly Tailored Mantle), short stories dated to the end of the 12th century.
-In the Vulgate Mort Artu, he dies heroically in Arthur's final battle when he is killed by the Morded-appointed lord of Scotland, Heliades, whom he also kills after leading the rout of Irish mercenaries.
+In the later prose cycles of Arthurian romance, Caradoc is said to have been a knight of the Round Table during Uther Pendragon's time who joins other kings in rebellion when Arthur takes the throne but is eventually reconciled with the young king and become one of his most trusted allies.
+In the Vulgate Merlin, he even marries one of Arthur's five half-sisters; their son is King Aguisant of Scotland.
+In the Vulgate Mort Artu, Caradoc himself dies heroically in Arthur's final battle when he is killed by the Mordred-appointed lord of Scotland, Heliades, whom he also kills after leading the rout of Irish mercenaries.

 Other, unrelated characters named Caradoc or Carados also appear in the French Arthurian prose romances and later works inspired by them.